ayushmishra2005/anagolay-chain/STRUCTURE.md

 - _constraints_:
   - all crates that go on chain must be `[no_std]`

 _Pallets_ are individual modules within _Anagolay Network_ These are containers that host domain-specific logic.
-They have the `pallet-` prefix.
-For example, `an-operations` contains logic for manipulating with operations.
+For example, `operations` contains logic for manipulating with operations.

 Current list of pallets:

 - operations
 - poe (Proof-of-Existence)
-- rules
+- workflows
-- anagolay ( all generics are here )
+- anagolay-support ( all generics are here )
 - statements

-## Implemented operations

-- _found in_: `/operations`

-These are the implementations of the _Operations_ in rust.
-Check the _pallet/operations_ for more info.

 ## Node